 The results of Rangel’s study: Neural activity demonstrated that higher priced bottles definitely enhanced the subjects’ experience of wines.
 Subjects consistently gave higher ratings to the higher priced wines, even when they were the exact same wine as a lower priced (hence, lower rated) one.
 To quote Professor Rangel, “This study shows that the brain’s rewards center takes into account subjective beliefs about the quality of the experience… if you believe the experience is better, even though it’s the same wine, the rewards center of the brain encodes it as feeling better.”

 This comes as no surprise.
 No doubt we are all aware that we are susceptible to suggestion.
 When someone tells us a product is of higher quality, we want to believe that; and price is perceived as an indicator.
-We know that the power of hypnosis is based upon suggestion – like a rewiring of our brain’s receptors, causing us to respond in ways we are induced to respond, even against our better judgement.
+We know that the power of hypnosis is based upon suggestion – like a rewiring of our brain’s receptors, causing us to respond in ways we are induced to respond, even against our better judgement (conscious or unconscious).

 Georges Riedel (RIEDEL Glass Co.) preparing for Zinfandel tasting

 The important thing is being cognizant of what these studies demonstrate.
 Particularly this simple premise: When it comes to wine, price does not necessarily correlate with quality.
 We are being duped, but it is not so bad if we are aware of it!

 Sure, most great wines are justifiably higher in price, and lower priced wines are often the simplest.
 At the same time, many lower priced wines are probably a lot “better” than what is suggested by their price, and many higher priced wines are probably not nearly as good as we are led to believe.